-You can target people who have shown an interest in the event to narrow down your audience and reach the right people.
+You can target people who have shown an interest in the exhibition to narrow down your audience and reach the right people.

 Offer an incentive

-Use social media to help create a ‘must see’ vibe before the show.
+Use social media to help create a ‘must see’ vibe before the your company is even at the trade show.
 Our top ideas would be:

 - Offer freebies for those who stop by (not my favourite option, but depending on the giveaway, it can work pretty well).

 - Allow people to pre-book appointments via social media channels to encourage people to come and talk to your staff.

 - If you are promoting a new product or service at the show then make sure that you create buzz with a promo video that can be pushed out across all platforms.